andyroggenbuck/IoT-Security-Device/README.md

 <i>This device reads pressure, temperature, and humidity values from a sensor via I2C and reports them to the host at regular intervals.</i></p>

 ## Developing USB Device Application Code
-I could see that writing my own USB driver code would be daunting, and I wasn't confident I'd complete it by the end of the semester, so I started looking for existing drivers I could use with the SAM D microcontroller.
+I could see that writing USB driver code from scratch would be daunting, and I wasn't confident I'd complete it by the end of the semester, so I started looking for existing drivers I could use with the SAM D microcontroller.
 I found a helpful starting point for developing the project in [this](https://microchipdeveloper.com/harmony3:usb-getting-started-training-module) example project from Microchip, which uses the USB driver stack in the MPLAB Harmony V3 framework.

 I needed to adapt the code to run on the Trinket M0 instead of the evaluation kit used in the example.
 This required me to make two changes in the Harmony 3 Configurator: